Collective investment vehicles

 Exchange Traded Funds (ETFs)

 An Exchange Traded Fund (ETF) is a type of investment undertaking.
-As ETF is traded on a stock exchange, exit tax cannot be deducted at source.
+As an ETF is traded on a stock exchange, exit tax cannot be deducted at source.
 The tax treatment applicable to income earned from an investment in an ETF depends on where it is domiciled.

 Funds managed in Ireland